segmentio/topicctl/README.md

 Thus, the placements won't be significantly different in most cases.

-In the future, we may add pickers that allow for some in-topic imbalance, e.g. to correct a cluster-wide broker inbalance.
+In the future, we may add pickers that allow for some in-topic imbalance, e.g. to correct a cluster-wide broker imbalance.

 #### Rebalancing

-If `apply` is run with the `--rebalance` flag set, then `topicctl` will do a full broker rebalance after the usual apply steps.
-This process will check the balance of the brokers for each index position (i.e., first, second, third, etc.) in each partition and make replacements if there are any brokers that are significantly over- or under-represented.
+If `apply` is run with the `--rebalance` flag, then `topicctl` will rebalance specified topics after the usual apply steps.
+This process will check the balance of the brokers for each index position (i.e., first, second, third, etc.) for each partition and make replacements if there are any brokers that are significantly over- or under-represented.

-The rebalance process can optionally remove brokers from a topic too.
+The rebalance process can optionally remove brokers from a topic.
 To use this feature, set the `--to-remove` flag.
 Note that this flag has no effect unless `--rebalance` is also set.

-Rebalancing is not done by default on all apply runs because it can be fairly disruptive and generally shouldn't be necessary unless the topic started off in an inbalanced state or there has been a change in the number of brokers.
+Rebalancing is not done by default on all apply runs because it can be fairly disruptive and generally shouldn't be necessary unless the topic started off in an imbalanced state or there has been a change in the number of brokers.

+To rebalance **all** topics in a cluster, use the `rebalance` subcommand, which will perform the `apply --rebalance` function on all qualifying topics.
+It will inventory all topic configs found at  `--path-prefix` for a cluster specified by `--cluster-config`.

+This subcommand will not rebalance a topic if:

+1. the topic config is inconsistent with the cluster config (name, region, environment etc...)
+1. the partition count of a topic in the kafka cluster does not match the topic partition setting in the topic config
+1. a topic's `retention.ms` in the kafka cluster does not match the topic's `retentionMinutes` setting in the topic config
+1. a topic does not exist in the kafka cluster

 ## Tool safety